Hone logo

 Constraints

-• The initial denominator will not be zero.
+• The denominator will not be zero during initialization.

-• The GCD function used for simplification should be efficient.
+• The GCD function should handle positive integers.

 Notes